 - the date of cancellation of the international registration

-- an address for service in New Zealand, if the international registration didn't have one
+- an address for service in New Zealand or Australia, if the international registration didn't have one

 - whether the transformation request relates to all the goods and services in the international registration and, if not, a list of goods and services to which the transformation request relates, and their respective class numbers.

 The list of goods or services may not be broader than those cancelled on the NZD.

 Continued processing (Singapore relief measure)